Options Nexa is included with WealthBee for options research before you track, journal, and review outcomes.

 • Key Greek or risk concentration that could change quickly after the report

-Define the post-event review fields in advance
+4. Define post-event review fields in advance

 The review side of the checklist matters as much as the setup.
 Plan the fields you will capture after the report so event trades do not turn into vague notes about volatility and slippage.